-During the verification process the controller may identify some problems, which could not classified as irregularity or infringement of the applicable law and to provide the partner with recommendations for correction.
+During the verification process the controller may identify some problems, which could be classified as irregularity or infringement of the applicable law and to provide the partner with recommendations for correction.
 The project partner has to consider the findings and recommendations by the FL Controller and to undertake measures to correct the gaps identified.
-"Corrective measures" does not mean correcting the already verified documents or creating of documents / results which have to be done on the previous stage, but it concerns the future implementation of the project.
+"Corrective measures" do not concern already verified documents or results which have to be done on the previous stage, but the future implementation of the project.
 Where the recommendations are not clear or abstractive, the project partner should contact the JTS / MA for consultation.